-*UPDATE: It’s not Celiac, but some other autoimmune disorder.
+*UPDATE: It’s not Celiac, but some autoimmune disorder, plus crazy food allergies.
 Back to potato binging!
 Just kidding!
 Anything in moderation.

 Concerning, but necessary diet changes were made after a week-long, cuisine-/book-hunting vacation to Vancouver B.C. for my almost-40th birthday.
 A lot of food, a lot of walking, but my jeans’ size still went from a 10 to a 12 and did not recover after returning home to my normal diet and routine, as it would normally.
 So I thought, “Maybe my shorts shrank in the wash?”
 To test the theory, I went to the store I had been to the previous month where I bought new, summer clothes to replace the winter wear I had brought with me on my move to California (a-whole-nother story) thinking I could get more of the shorts I was wearing but in different colors.
 Nope.
 I had to size up.
 Very disheartening, considering I had only been that size when I was pregnant with and immediately after I had my son.
 My mom, had she seen me, would have asked if I was pregnant which would have resulted, had it been true, in a very litigious conversation with my gynecologist about a certain contraceptive device.
 My man suggested I email my doctor since I was experiencing other symptoms including bloating and the very embarrassing “gas” associated with the food allergies I already had but had been avoiding.
 I figured since I had not seen her in awhile, I would make an appointment and speak with her in person.
 The results?
 Testing for Celiac Disease.
 I thought that was discovered in children–if you had it, your doctor would find it when you were a kid.
 I am still learning.
 Anyways (prognosis?), I had to cut out gluten and dairy to start.
 Then potatoes–French fries, chips, sweet potatoes…all of it.
 It sucks being as potato foods were one of my vices.
 It is working out.
 I have found alternatives and they do not make me sick, so I am learning to live (eat) without them!
 I have rediscovered corn chips and since my man makes one amazing pico de gallo, we are finding creative ways to include corn as well as rice products in our meals.